VIJAYADASS/Coursera/README.md

 # Create a Registration form
 To create controlled components and forms in React.
 Now it's time to put that knowledge to use and create a registration form for Little Lemon Restaurant, where users are able to sign up.
 # Create a light-dark theme switcher
-You've learned about React Context and how it allows you to define global state without passing individual props down through each component.
+You've learned about React Context and how it allows you to define a global state without passing individual props down through each component.
 One of the most common use cases for Context is to define a theme for your application.
 In this exercise, you'll create a light-dark theme switcher.
 # Managing state within a component
 This code lab's app shows a Gift Card page of the Little Lemon Restaurant web app, where a visitor initially has a Gift Card that they can use to have a dinner for four.
+# Can you fetch data
+you'll practice fetching some data from the random user.mewebsite's API